-- In both the comic and the film version of the Sin City story "The Big Fat Kill," after Dwight and the girls of Old Town learn that the abusive scumbag that they just killed was a hero cop, they set about disposing of him and his buddies by having Dwight dump them into the Santa Yolanda Tar Pits.
+- In both the comic and the film version of the Sin City story "The Big Fat Kill," Dwight and the girls of Old Town learn that the abusive scumbag that they just killed was a hero cop.
+Since this could ignite an all-out Mob War they need to make the body disappear so nobody is even sure he's actually dead.
+They set about disposing of him and his buddies by having Dwight dump them into the Santa Yolanda Tar Pits.
 Things... don't go to plan.

 - Transmetropolitan: When Spider Jerusalem realizes that he's inspired The Smiler to murderous rage, he acquires Nanomachines designed to break human tissues and clothing down to monoatomic vapor, knowing he'll have to kill more than a few CIA assassins.